SecretML/SecretMemoryLocker/SecretML-Seed.md

 ✅ **Answers exist only in the user’s memory.**

+⚡ **Separate storage of SecretML.json and SecretML.zip** — both can be safely stored in different locations (local drives, cloud, USB, etc.).

 Thus, even if the files fall into the wrong hands, they remain completely useless without the correct answers.

 ## How the Seed is Generated